Non-periodic Fourier propagation algorithms for partial differential equations: B: Equivalence to Galerkin method

 and

 We then obtain a linear system of equations for $\dot{v}_{j}(t)$ in the form

 and isolating $\dot{\mathbf{v}}(t)$ one obtains

 where $D=A^{-1}B$.
-Next in accordance with the spectral method, one may choose a basis of half-sines, augmented with one basis function to satisfy the boundary condition at $x=L$, where $B=\left\{ sin(k_{n}x),x|n=1...N-1\right\} $, where $k_{n}=\left(n-\frac{1}{2}\right)\pi$ such that it satisfies $cos(k_{n}x)=0$.
-This is essentially an expanded Fourier sine transform, where the extra basis function $\varphi_{N}(x)=x$ is chosen to satisfy the inhomogeneous boundaries, while the sine functions satisfy homogeneous boundaries.
-Thus the choice of this basis leads to
+In the spectral method, one may choose a basis of half-sines, augmented with one basis function to satisfy the boundary condition at $x=L$, where $B=\left\{ sin(k_{n}x),x|n=1.....\right\} $, with $k_{n}=\left(n-\frac{1}{2}\right)\pi$ such that it satisfies $cos(k_{n}x)=0$.
+This is essentially a Fourier sine transform, where an extra basis function is chosen to satisfy the inhomogeneous boundaries, while the sine functions satisfy homogeneous boundaries.
+The choice of basis leads to